 The activities outlined above in Figure 1-2 comprise the annual cycle of NAEI delivery from data acquisition, method selection and development through to reporting.
-Each year the latest data are added to the inventory and the whole time series is updated to take account of improved data and any advances in the methodology used to estimate the emissions.
-Updating the whole time series, making re-calculations where necessary, is an important process as it ensures that:
+Each year the latest data are added to the NAEI and the whole timeseries is updated to take account of improved data and any advances in the methodology used to estimate the emissions.
+Updating the whole timeseries, making re-calculations where necessary, is an important process as it ensures that:

-• The full NAEI dataset/time series is based on the latest available data, using the most recent research, inventory guidance, methods and estimation models available in the UK;

-- The inventory estimates for a given source are calculated using a consistent approach across the full time-series and the full scope of pollutants; - All of the NAEI data are subject to an annual review, and findings of all internal & external reviews and audit recommendations are integrated into the latest dataset.
+- The full NAEI dataset/timeseries is based on the latest available data, using the most recent research, inventory guidance, methods and estimation models available in the UK; - The NAEI estimates for a given source are calculated using a consistent approach across the full timeseries and the full scope of pollutants; - All of the NAEI data are subject to an annual review, and findings of all internal & external reviews and audit recommendations are integrated into the latest dataset.

 This annual cycle of activity is represented schematically in Figure 1-3.
-It is designed to ensure that the UK inventory data are compiled and reported to meet all quality requirements and reporting timescales of the UNECE, other international fora and for UK and Devolved Government publications of inventory data.
+It is designed to ensure that the NAEI data are compiled and reported to meet all quality requirements and reporting timescales of the UNECE, other international forums and for UK and Devolved Government publications of inventory data.

-Figure 1-3 The Annual Inventory Cycle in the UK
+Figure 1-3 The Annual NAEI Cycle in the UK

-1.3.3 The UK Inventory Compilation System
+1.3.3 The NAEI Compilation System

-The compilation of the UK inventory requires a systematic approach to the collection and collation of statistical and source emission measurement information, and the subsequent calculation of comprehensive, coherent and comparable air emissions data to a range of users as illustrated in Figure 1-4.
+The compilation of the NAEI requires a systematic approach to the collection and collation of statistical and source emission measurement information, and the subsequent calculation of comprehensive, coherent and comparable air emissions data to a range of users as illustrated in Figure 1-4.

-Figure 1-4 Summary of UK Inventory data flows
+Figure 1-4 Summary of NAEI data flows